As I use a Mac , my software/advice will be focused

 Due to this case sensitivity issue, I spent eight hours troubleshooting problems with the software, investigating alternatives, trying out alternate html editing programs, and ultimately figured out a work-around.
 I can launch/run my current copy of Dreamweaver CS5 on my Snow Leopard partition (now I'm glad I kept that Snow Leopard boot partition/it's installed on a case-insensitive volume).
 All I had to do was re-point Dreamweaver to the site files (the html resources) on my Lion partition.

 Recent developments: As of June, 2013, Adobe is no longer selling a perpetual license 'disk' version of DreamWeaver.
-The latest version CC (Creative Cloud) of Dreamweaver requires a monthly subscription fee to use.
+The latest versions of Dreamweaver (the CC (Creative Cloud) versions) require a monthly subscription fee to use.
 While I might upgrade to the CS6 version of Dreamweaver (at some point), I will not/will never (I know that's a long time, but it accurately represents my feelings in this regard) upgrade to a 'pay to use' software model.
 Entertainment sure - Productivity software?
 Never!
 Adobe can take their 'Creative Cloud' and jam it!
 Not only can I not afford their ridiculously high fees, but I'm opposed to the ethics of the matter.
 They've just priced their product out of the casual/home user market.

 I'm using version 3.0.4 (601)